Dubai’s best places for Burns Night

 Classics such as Scotch broth, Scottish smoked haddock, salmon fish pie and haggis, neeps and tatties fill the board.

-But there is also a Taste of Scotland whiskey-pairing menu, which looks like so: seared scallop and a 12-year Balvernie, double wood; cullen skink (smoked haddock) and a 12-year Glenfidditch; braised beef cheek and a 15-year Balvernie single cask; and a Drambuie trifle with a 21-year Balvernie port wood.
+But there is also a Taste of Scotland whiskey-pairing menu, which looks like so: seared scallop and a 12-year Balvenie, double wood; cullen skink (smoked haddock) and a 12-year Glenfiddich; braised beef cheek and a 15-year Balvenie single cask; and a Drambuie trifle with a 21-year Balvenie port wood.